 Bob Linn Scholarship

-Great news!
-The National Park Service's Artist-in-Residence program on Isle Royale is back for 2016, its 25th anniversary year.
-The program provides four or five artists working in any visual, aural, or print media a two- or three-week immersion in Isle Royale's wilderness environment to document and interpret the landscapes and history of the park.
-New for 2016, one of the residencies will support a youth artist from the local area.
+The National Park Service's Artist-in-Residence program on Isle Royale provides up to four artists working in any visual, aural, or print media a two- or three-week immersion in Isle Royale's wilderness environment to document and interpret the landscapes and history of the park.
+Since 2016, a Teen Artist Exploration with a separate application will support a youth artist.
 IRKPA supports the AIR program on Isle Royale by paying expenses, including maintenance and repair of the historic structures that the artists use during their residency.
 The association has also published an award-winning book reproducing works created by artists on Isle Royale, The Island Within Us, available from the store.
-For information on applying, go to: http://www.nps.gov/isro/planyourvisit/upload/Artist-in-Residence-2.pdf Applications have closed for 2016.
-The next deadline is February 16, 2017.
+Information on applying is on the Artist-in-Residence page.
+Artist-in-Residence applications have closed for 2017.
+The Teen Artist Exploration deadline is March 27, 2017.

 Isle Royale Historic Preservation Projects